 — JAMES M. STONE

-Eight Programs on Wealth Inequality
+Programs on

 The James M. and Cathleen D. Stone Foundation has made a significant investment in the study of wealth inequality, with emphasis on the causes and consequences of increasing accumulation at the top of the wealth distribution.